snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 **Considerations**

-  * You should use long (18-byte long) record Id's in Account, Contact and Stripe Customer Fields
+  * You should use long (18-byte long) record Id's in Account, Contact and Stripe Customer Fields.
-  * If some test cases are failing, make sure your the USD is a valid value on the __Currency ISO__ on the 'Stripe' record type
+  * If some test cases are failing, make sure the USD is a valid value for the __Currency ISO__ field on the 'Stripe' record type.

 **API Request Structure**
 -------------------------

   payment360 REST API is designed to use simple and uniform request and response structure for intuitive usage and increased code reuse.
-Any API call to payment360 REST API will need following components:
+Any API call to payment360 REST API will need the following components:

 **Endpoints**